 Express or implied contract: A termination may be deemed a wrongful if an employee can show that an express or implied contract existed with the company.
 An implied contract or promise would prevent the employer from firing the employee without cause.
 Examples include employers, making promises of job security or other representations during or after being hired, or if such assurances were outlined in the company manual.

 If your company has a policy that discriminates against multiple employees who belong to a class of workers who are protected by law, let us know.
 We can make a class-action claim on behalf of all of those who were victims of the employer’s misconduct, especially in the case of a large company where discriminatory actions are systemic and affect many people.
 There is strength in numbers, and class action suits are often more efficient and better able to generate publicity and public support than individual actions.

 Though you do have protections because Florida is an at-will state, you must consider your next steps carefully.
 If your employer terminates you without cause:

 If you believe your employer wrongfully fired you, explain what happened to an attorney.
 At-will states may make it easier to mistreat employees, but a skilled employment lawyer who knows the laws inside and out can help to sort out precisely what is happening.
 He or she can help you to get to the bottom of a very uncomfortable situation, making everything go much more smoothly.
 Leave the heavy lifting to your legal team and enjoy the peace of mind knowing that your case is in the hands of the professionals.

 At Florin Gray Bouzas Owens, LLC we believe that people who want to work, need to work, and are qualified to work and deserve to work.
-Contact us to arrange a free appointment with a skilled, experienced, and compassionate employment attorney who will be committed to your well-being and focused on your needs.
+Contact us to arrange a free appointment with a skilled, experienced, and compassionate attorney, who will be committed to your well-being and focused on your needs.